Your Source for Workers’ Comp Reform Advocacy Groups in Tallahassee, FL

 Sinkhole Litigation reform

-During the 2011 session, FJRI successfully incorporated provisions into the omnibus property insurance bill that shore up definitions of what would actually constitute a sinkhole claim and increases the burden on the plaintiff to actually prove their damages were, indeed, caused by a sinkhole.
+During the 2011 session, FJRI successfully incorporated provisions into the omnibus property insurance bill that shore up definitions of what would actually constitute a sinkhole claim and that increase the burden on the plaintiff to actually prove their damages were, indeed, caused by a sinkhole.

 Transparency in Private Attorney Contracting

-State attorneys generals, including the Florida Attorney General, have the power to hire private attorneys to sue on the state's behalf, and compensate these attorneys through the use of contingency fee agreements.
+State attorney generals, including the Florida Attorney General, have the power to hire private attorneys to sue on the state's behalf and compensate these attorneys through the use of contingency fee agreements.
 This compensation comes out of the state's coffers without first going through an appropriations process, and is subtracted from judgments awarded to the state for damages incurred by the people of Florida.

 Slip and Fall Reform

-During the 2010 session, FJRI championed reforms to the state's slip-and-fall laws to restore standards of constructive notice for businesses without forfeiting sound protections for injured business patrons.
+During the 2010 session, FJRI championed legal reform to the state's slip-and-fall laws to restore standards of constructive notice for businesses without forfeiting sound protections for injured business patrons.

 In recent years, Florida businesses were experiencing a considerable increase in exposure to predatory lawsuits as a result of a 2002 law, which removed the requirement that a plaintiff prove that a business had knowledge of the existence of a transitory foreign substance that presented a danger to patrons and could cause them to "slip-and-fall."

-In 2010, FJRI led the charge to pass the new law adopting a reasonable framework for slip-and-fall liability and restoring a logical standard of constructive notice.
+In 2010, FJRI led the charge toward tort reform, passing the new law adopting a reasonable framework for slip-and-fall liability law and restoring a logical standard of constructive notice.